 Historically organic waste biomass, and in particular residues from the wood products industry, has been one of the main sources of renewable energy in the U.S. As can be seen in Figure 4-3, wood and wood-derived fuels have been second only to hydroelectricity as a source of renewable energy.
-Until the increase in wind and biofuels in the last decade, wood and wood-derived fuels comprised nearly half of the renewable energy consumed in the U.S. In 2015 wood was relegated to third place as the source of renewable energy consumed in the U.S., contributing 21 percent behind hydro's 25 percent and biofuel's 22 percent contribution.
+Until the increase in wind and biofuels in the last decade, wood and wood-derived fuels comprised nearly half of the renewable energy consumed in the U.S. In 2015 wood was relegated to fourth place as the source of renewable energy consumed in the U.S., contributing 19 percent behind hydro's 24 percent, biofuel's 22 percent, and wind energy's 21 percent.

-Figure 4-3: U.S. renewable energy consumption 1949-2015 (Source: EIA [13])
+Figure 4-3: U.S. renewable energy consumption 1949-2016 (Source: EIA [13])